sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 Sensu Catalog integration definitions resemble other Sensu resources, but Sensu Go does not process them directly.
 Instead, the [Sensu Catalog API][2] uses integration definitions along with the other files in the catalog repository, like READMEs and dashboard images, to generate a static API.

-## Private catalogs

-The [Sensu Catalog API][2] renders static HTTP API content that the Sensu web UI can consume.
-This means you can create a private enterprise catalog of custom integrations and make it available to users in the Sensu web UI.

-Consider forking the official Sensu Catalog repository, https://github.com/sensu/catalog, as a starting point for building your own private catalog.

-The Catalog API defines integrations globally rather than by namespace.
-When you create a private catalog, all integrations in your repository are available for all users across namespaces in the web UI.

-Read [Build a private catalog of Sensu integrations][17] for more information.

 ## catalog-api command line interface tool

 {{% notice note %}}